munificent/craftinginterpreters/book/global-variables.md

     separate array. at compile time, add/look up name in array. instr operand is array index. have special "undefined" value to tell if not defined yet.

-3. When running in the REPL, a user might write a function that references so unknown global variable.
+3. When running in the REPL, a user might write a function that references an unknown global variable.
 Then, in the next line, they declare the variable.
-    Lox should handle this gracefully by not reporting an "unknown variable" compile error when the function is defined.
+    Lox should handle this gracefully by not reporting an "unknown variable" compile error when the function is first defined.

     But when a user runs a Lox *script*, the compiler has access to the full text of the entire program before any code is run.
 Consider this program: